jstallings2/ScalaSudoku/README.md

+# ScalaSudoku
-## ScalaSudoku - A Sudoku solver algorithm in Scala
+## A Sudoku solver algorithm in Scala
 ### Taylor Pothast, Jacob Stallings, Lyndon Vickrey

+## Function
+This program will take any unsolved sudoku puzzle as input provided the puzzle is input as a text file of integers separated by spaces, with nine integers per line.
+Please the the .txt files in the repo for examples of correct input format.

+The program outputs the solved puzzle if it can be solved, or "No solution" if the supplied puzzle is unsolvable.

 ### This project was developed as part of an assignment given in Dr. Robert Tairas's CS3270 course at Vanderbilt University.